 A new take on an classic salad.
-If you like the good ol' classic cesar salad, you are going to love this updated version with grilled Cajun chicken and a creamy Greek yoghurt dressing.
-Perfect for summer!
+If you like the good ol’ classic Cesar salad, you are going to love this updated version.
+Grilled Cajun Chicken Salad is just perfect for summer.

 Right, so I have never in my life made a classic cesar salad.
 Ever.
 It’s been on my to make list for as long as I can remember, but for some strange reason it has never materialized.
 I guess it’s not the entire truth, as I have made one or two using the bottle dressing, but never the dressing from scratch.
 It’s still on my to make list.
 And I made a promise to myself that before the sun sets on this summer, I will have made one!
 Considering it’s one of my all time favourite salads, I at least owe it to myself to give it a go and make it right.

 In the meantime, until that day comes, I have this Grilled Cajun Chicken Salad that is worthy of the name and would make any Bistro proud.
 And if you love this recipe, you need to to check out my Cajun Dry Rub Chicken Wings.